Johanna Cosgrove

-Johanna Cosgrove (born 1992) is a New Zealand actor, comedian and writer based in Auckland.
+Johanna Cosgrove (yoh-HAN-uh; born 1992) is a New Zealand actor, comedian and writer based in Auckland.

 Training and career

 Cosgrove trained in performing arts at Toi Whakaari and trained as a clown at Ecole Philippe Gaulier in Paris.

 Cosgrove hosted the 9th Annual Auckland Theatre Awards in 2017.
 In 2022 Cosgrove and Samuel Te Kani started a podcast Rats in the Gutter where they discuss art and pop culture.
 She made her television debut in the show, Madam in 2024.

+She appeared in the third series of Guy Montgomery's Guy Mont-Spelling Bee in 2026.